2013 Cavite local elections: Provincial elections

 The candidates for governor and vice governor with the highest number of votes wins the seat; they are voted separately, therefore, they may be of different parties when elected.

 Gubernatorial election

 Parties are as stated in their certificate of candidacies.

-Juanito Victor C. Remulla is the incumbent.
+Jonvic Remulla is the incumbent.
 Although he ran under the Alyansang Lakas at Magdalo (Alliance of Lakas and Magdalo), which was dominated by Lakas–CMD candidates, he was still a member of the Nacionalista Party, which was affiliated with the Liberal coalition to which Maliksi belonged.